kimusan/retro-terminal-web/README.md

 Enable the `blog-bbs` plugin (see `config.php`) to unlock a faux dial-up `telnet` command.
 It dials into an ANSI BBS interface that lists markdown posts stored under `content/Blog/`, complete with customizable ANSI splash screens and an optional message board.

+When connected you'll be asked for a handle, the prompt shifts to `HANDLE@NODE>`, and every BBS command clears and redraws the fixed-width UI so it feels like a dedicated dial-in experience.

 ---

 ## **📂 Project Structure**